 As organizations continue shifting to cloud services, hybrid identity scenarios (on-premises Active Directory joined devices and Azure Active Directory joined devices) are becoming more common.
-Microsoft offers a built-in tool called dsregcmd.exe
+Microsoft offers a built-in tool called dsregcmd.exe to help troubleshoot and manage these scenarios.
+This post will explore:

-is and why it matters - How to use its most common parameters (e.g.,
+- How to use its most common parameters (e.g., /status,/join,/leave)

-) - The importance of the
+- The importance of the /debugflag for troubleshooting

-Whether you’re decommissioning a device, dealing with registration errors, or just want to streamline your hybrid environment, dsregcmd.exe
+Whether you’re decommissioning a device, dealing with registration errors, or just want to streamline your hybrid environment, dsregcmd.exe is an essential utility.

 Table of Contents

-What Is dsregcmd.exe
+What Is dsregcmd.exe?

-is a command-line tool included with Windows 10 (and later) and Windows Server 2016 (and later).
+dsregcmd.exe is a command-line tool included with Windows 10 (and later) and Windows Server 2016 (and later).
 It allows administrators to:

 - Check the device’s join state (Azure AD joined, on-prem domain joined, or both)